When Prescription Drug Use Turns Fatal

 Drug overdose death rates have never been higher, and painkillers, the CDC reports, cause three out of four prescription overdoses.
 For whatever reasons, patients are sometimes given prescriptions that are well beyond what was medically safe or necessary.
 Some patients may even mix medications, producing fatal results.

-In recent news, South Florida resident David Tain overdosed on painkillers and his mother called in the investigators because she blamed his prescribing doctor.
-The doctor who prescribed Tain the extremely high dosage of methadone was slapped with manslaughter charges and now faces prison time.
+In recent news, a South Florida resident overdosed on painkillers and his mother called in the investigators because she blamed his prescribing doctor.
+The doctor who prescribed the extremely high dosage of methadone was slapped with manslaughter charges and now faces prison time.

-Besides overprescribing, the doctor is charged with negligence for insufficiently reviewing Mr. Tain’s past history which would have alerted the doctor to his previous dependency on methadone.
+Besides overprescribing, the doctor is charged with negligence for insufficiently reviewing his patient's past history which would have alerted the doctor to his previous dependency on methadone.

 The state of Florida recognizes two types of manslaughter: